 - After their back legs have developed you can feed with Late Stage Tadpole Food.

-Other problems that can affect frogs could be:
+Problems that can affect frogs and spawn survival could be:

 - A very cold night.
 This could cause some of the spawn to be killed & reduce the population of adults returning in future.

 - A lack of deep water in one section of the pond that will remain unfrozen in Winter as some males stay in the pond.

-- A lack of plants to hide and protect the tadpoles.
+- A lack of plants to hide under to protect the tadpoles.

 - Grow Myosotis scorpioides, Rorippa nasturtium aquaticum and Aponogeton distachyos for the young tadpoles to hide under.

 - A pond surrounded with paving slabs.
-Slabs are too hot you emerging froglets and make them vulnerable to birds.
+Slabs are too hot for emerging froglets and make them vulnerable to birds.